 When a new version of a dataset is released by an administrator, the corresponding dataset node on your project minimap will become purple.
 To upgrade the dataset's version, click the "Version" button in the top right of the menu bar when you have a dataset selected.

-You can select whichever version you want to use here, or view the full version history on the dataset page.
+You can view version diffs and select whichever version you want to use here.

 After updating, your downstream transforms and tables will become stale.
 You can run these nodes individually to update their contents, or use the run all functionality by clicking on the project's name in the top menu bar.

 You can create multiple transforms to operate on a single table, which allows you to create various branches within your project.
 To create a new transform, select the table or dataset and click the small + icon that appears under the bottom right corner of the node.

 After you run a transform, you can investigate the downstream output table to get feedback on the success and validity of your querying operation – both the filtering criteria you've applied and the new features you've created.